-Droid Bot - Floor Bot With Image Recognition
+Droid Bot - Floor Bot With Navigation & Image Recognition

-DroidBot has come to life as a medium sized bot meant for the floor environment.
-The bot is designed to use vision and image regognition with other forms of cameras than the other existing Mark-Toys bots.
+DroidBot is a medium sized bot meant for the the table top or floor environment.
+The bot is designed to use vision and image regognition with other forms of sensors.
+A Lidiar as well as a Time of Flight 'radar' and edge sensors are used.

 A key new hardware subsystem this bot sports is my new drive control unit which is based on the Mark-Toys Esp32 board as seen on EspressoBot and on the IoT page of this site.